Reopening of Chicago schools in limbo

+The Chicago Teachers Union has fought returning to classrooms in the nation’s third-largest district, defying orders to come to class ahead of students.
+The union has said that if the district locks teachers out of email and teaching platforms, which it has done previously, all teachers will picket.
+Such a move could shut down remote learning district-wide.

-Chicago Public Schools officials and the union reported weekend progress, with talks continuing into Sunday.
-Both sides have been fighting for months over issues including vaccinations, metrics used to gauge infections and special accommodations for employees who have concerns, such as a high-risk family member in their household.
+Chicago Public Schools officials and the union reported weekend progress.
+But by Sunday, both sides accused the other of not showing up at the bargaining table.

+The union and the district have been fighting for months about issues including vaccinations, metrics used to gauge infections and special accommodations for employees who have concerns, such as a high-risk family member in their household.

+Lightfoot, at times sounding exasperated, said she was going to “have to take action” against teachers who didn’t return to work.
+She declined to specify what that could entail.
+Those who previously did not show up for work were locked out of school systems and docked pay.

-Public health officials say there’s growing evidence that children aren’t the main drivers of community spread.
-They also say that school transmission remains low when safety measures, such as wearing face coverings, are in place.
+Public health officials say there’s growing evidence that children aren’t the main drivers of community coronavirus spread.
+They also say school transmission remains low when safety measures, such as wearing face coverings, are in place.
 But debates about reopening have taken place worldwide.

-Janice Jackson, the district’s chief executive, took to national television Sunday to insist it is safe to reopen Chicago schools with proper protocols.
+Janice Jackson, the district’s chief executive, took to national television Sunday to insist that it is safe to reopen Chicago schools with proper protocols.
 The district, which requires masks for students and teachers, has bought thousands of classroom air filters, deep cleaned schools and introduced a voluntary testing program.

 “We believe that we have to reopen schools.
 We’ve been closed for almost a year now.
 And as a school system, we’re starting to see some of the effects of schools being closed,” Jackson said on CBS’s “Face the Nation.”

-District officials said Black and Latino students, who make up the vast majority of the roughly 355,000-student district, have been hit especially hard since going fully remote in March.
-Prekindergarten and some special education students returned Jan.
-11 but went back to online classes amid the escalating fight with the union.
+District officials said Black and Latino students, who make up the vast majority of the roughly 355,000-student district, have been especially hard hit since going fully remote last March.
+Pre-kindergarten students and some special education students returned Jan.
+11, but went back to online classes amid the escalating fight with the union.
 District officials haven’t said when high school students will return.

-Union officials say the district hasn’t gone far enough in its safety plans, for instance by not prioritizing teacher vaccinations, and is putting teachers at unnecessary risk.
+Union officials say the district hasn’t gone far enough in its safety plans, for instance by not prioritizing teacher vaccines, and is putting teachers at unnecessary risk.
 The union also argues that not enough students are interested to require all teachers to come back at once.

-About 77,000 students from pre-K through eighth grade expressed interest, in a December survey, in returning to class for two days a week of in-person instruction with remote classes on other days.
-But attendance has been lower.
+In a survey in December, about 77,000 students from pre-kindergarten to eighth grade expressed interest in returning to class.
+While pre-K and some special education were offered in-person classes five days a week, students in K-8 will get two days a week of in-person instruction with remote instruction on other days.

 About 6,500 of the nearly 17,000 eligible preschool and special education students said they’d like to return, but only about 3,200, or 19 percent of those eligible, attended after the January reopening, CPS said.